-90. (1) A copy of an entry in a banker's book shall not be received in evidence, unless it is first proved-
+90. (1) A copy of an entry in a banker's book shall not be received in evidence, unless it is first proved -

-- (a) that the book was, at the time of the making of the entry, one of the ordinary books of the bank; and - (b) that the entry was made in the usual and ordinary course of business; and - (c) that the book is in the custody or control of the bank.
+- (a) that the book was, at the time of the making of the entry, one of the ordinary books of the bank; and - (b) that the entry was made in the usual and ordinary course of business.